 - Carefully consider the issues before you try a weighted blanket.
 Originally sold for kids on the autistic spectrum and for kids with sensory processing disorders without muscular or orthopedic issues, these blankets have become popular with other groups.
 The biggest concern for hypermobile kids is that placing weight (meaning force) on an unstable joint over time without conscious awareness or adult monitoring is a safety issue.
 It is possible to create ligament injury or even subluxation of a joint with weights, depending on limb position, length of time weight is applied, and the amount of force placed on a joint.
 Talk the idea of a weighted blanket over with your OTR or PT before you order one of these blankets.

-- Consider aromatherapy, gentle massage, white noise machines, and other gentler sleep strategies to help your child sleep well.
+- Consider aromatherapy, gentle massage, white noise machines, and other gentler sleep strategies to help your child sleep well. consider techniques like gentle joint compression and/or deep pressure brushing, but ask your therapists how to adapt it for your child’s specific needs Can You Use The Wilbarger Protocol With Kids That Have Ehlers-Danlos Syndrome?.
 For kids who sleep well but wake up stiff, learn how to use gentle massage and possibly heat to help them get going. do not ignore pain at bedtime, or complaints of pain on awakening.
 These are important clues that you need to address.
 Ask your occupational therapist or your pediatrician for ideas to adapt your bedtime routine (OT) or your pain plan (MD) to handle nighttime pain.

 - Try K-Taping or Hip Helpers for stability.
 Kineseotape stays on for days and gives joint support and sensory input while your child sleeps.
 Hip Helpers are snug lycra bike shorts that limit extreme hip abduction for the littlest kids ( when legs rotate out to the sides excessively).
 They gently help your child align hip joints correctly.
 As with weighted blankets, I strongly recommend consulting with your therapists to learn about how to use both of these strategies.
 When used incorrectly, both can create more problems for your child.

 Looking for more information about managing hypermobility in children?
-Take a look at Should Your Hypermobile Child Play Sports? and Hypermobility and ADHD?
+Take a look at Should Your Hypermobile Child Play Sports? , Teaching Safety Awareness To Special Needs Toddlers and Hypermobility and ADHD?
 Take Stability, Proprioception, Pain and Fatigue Into Account Before Labeling Behavior.